markjprice/cs11dotnet7/docs/errata/improvements.md

 # Page 601 - Setting up an ASP.NET Core MVC website

-This sections starts with a description of the three parts of MVC.
-For views, I wrote, "Views: Razor files, that is, `.cshtml` files, that render data in view models into HTML web pages.
+This section starts with a description of the three parts of MVC.
+For views, I wrote, "**Views**: Razor files, that is, `.cshtml` files, that render data in view models into HTML web pages.
 Blazor uses the `.razor` file extension, but do not confuse them with Razor files!"

-In the next edition, I will changed this text and add a warning:
+In the next edition, I will improve this text and add a warning:

-"Views: *Razor View* files, that is, `.cshtml` files, that render data in view models into HTML web pages. *Razor Views* are different from *Razor Pages* but they share the same file extension `.cshtml`.
-When creating a *Razor Page*, you must add the `@page` directive at the top of the file.
+"**Views**: *Razor View* files, that is, `.cshtml` files, that render data in view models into HTML web pages. *Razor Views* are different from *Razor Pages* but they share the same file extension `.cshtml`.
+When creating a *Razor Page*, it must have the `@page` directive at the top of its file.
 When creating a *Razor View*, do NOT use the `@page` directive!
-If you do, the controller will not pass the model to it and the model in the view will be `null`, throwing a `NullRefertenceException` when you try to access any of its members.
-Blazor uses the `.razor` file extension, but do not confuse them with *Razor View* or *Razor Page* files!
-Blazor can also use the `@page` directive to allow a Blazor component to act like a page!"
+If you do, the controller will not pass the model and it will be `null`, throwing a `NullReferenceException` when you try to access any of its members.
+Also note that Blazor uses the `.razor` file extension, but do not confuse them with *Razor View* or *Razor Page* files!
+To add even more confusion, Blazor can also use the `@page` directive to allow a Blazor component to act like a page!"

 # Page 654 - Making controller action methods asynchronous